Image via Wikipedia

 The Swiss authorities rejected the U.S. request to extradite the director, Roman Polanski and repealed the measures which restrict their freedom, as the use of electronic bracelet and house arrest in the village of Gstaad.
 The Swiss Justice Minister and the Police stated that the decision is not subject to appeal.
 The filmmaker is free provided they do not step on U.S. territory, from which he fled in the 70s.
+The director, producer and screenwriter, 76, "will not be extradited to the United States and the measures to restrict their freedom to be lifted," said the minister Eveline Widmer-Schlumpf, in Bern, before the journalists.

 For the decision were considered the "lingering doubts concerning the presentation of the facts of the case," he added.
 The minister cautioned that there is no question "whether Polanski is guilty or innocent."